Robot Repair Service

 What happens after I pay?

-Our team contacts you to schedule freight pickup.
-Once the robot and OCU arrive, we evaluate the unit and send findings along with a repair quote if work is needed.
+For compact robots (Tier 1), we email a FedEx label after payment and you drop the packed robot and OCU at your nearest FedEx location.
+For mid-size and large tactical robots, we contact you to schedule freight pickup.
+Once the unit arrives, we evaluate it and send findings along with a repair quote if work is needed.
 Nothing beyond minor fixes starts until you approve the quote.

 What if I decline the repair quote?